-- (1) Using private hardware and software in connection with the official data or IT infrastructure of the University of Göttingen Foundation is permitted only if the operational concepts for the respective data or sub-area of the infrastructure allow it. - (2) Using private devices in designated areas and at designated connections especially in libraries, connections for lecturers in lecture halls and seminar rooms, in student work areas or guest networks and generally in the eduroam and GuestOnCampus wireless networks of the University of Göttingen Foundation is expressly permitted. - (3) Admission of private devices in other parts of the infrastructure of the University of Göttingen Foundation necessarily presupposes that the end devices connected there meet the requirements of the catalogues of measures for basic IT protection of the Foundation University. - (4) A.16 must be observed when storing and processing official data on private hardware. - (5) The ISK must be informed in the event of loss of private hardware on which official data was stored.
-If personal data are affected by the loss, the DSM must also be informed.
+- (1) Using private hardware and software in connection with the official data or IT infrastructure of the University of Göttingen Foundation is permitted only if the operational concepts for the respective data or sub-area of the infrastructure or general instructions or service agreements allow it. - (2) Using private devices in designated areas and at designated connections especially in libraries, connections for lecturers in lecture halls and seminar rooms, in student work areas or guest networks and generally in the eduroam and GuestOn-Campus wireless networks of the University of Göttingen Foundation is expressly permitted.

+- (3) Admission of private devices in other parts of the infrastructure of the University of Göttingen Foundation necessarily presupposes that the end devices connected there meet the requirements of the catalogues of measures for basic IT protection of the Foundation University. - (4) A.16 must be observed when storing and processing official data on private hardware. - (5) The ISK must be informed in the event of loss of private hardware on which official data was stored.
+If personal data is affected by the loss, the ISK must be informed so that the ISK informs the responsible data protection officer